Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 The EU noticed this, and stated that they won't let Ukraine join EU if they don't free Tymoshenko.

-Yanukovych smeared Tmoshenko's name, which also undermined Putin's reputation.
+Yanukovych smeared Tymoshenko's name, which also undermined Putin's reputation.
 Deteriorating Ukraine-Russian relationships.
 Yanukovych tried to negotiate entering the EU.
 As a response, Russia starts sanctioning Ukraine in 2013 until it dropped out of the negotiations.

 - EUROMAIDAN:
 After a Yanukovych/Putin private meeting.
 Yanukovych failed the EU deal (allegedly, this was intentional and in the interests of Putin).
 Riots began, 3 politicians of the opposition were increasing in popularity.
 One of which was a Nazi moderating his positions for the public.